How to build a portfolio

 Build a blog or vlog

 Creating a blog is something else that can be really helpful, too.
 The best thing about using a blog is the ability to be as creative as you want – you can present yourself in a way that best suits who you are.
 You can even use video, which would make it a vlog, of course.
-But whether it’s a blog or a vlog, it’s your opportunity to share something you’re passionate about.
+But whether it’s a blog or a vlog, it’s your space to share something you’re passionate about.

 Similarly, if you’re more of a visual artist, you could create an Instagram account to showcase the work you’ve created.
 Adding a link to any of these extra pieces in your portfolio can be very helpful, especially if you’ve received a lot of feedback on your work.